 We have quite a lot of different articles in our blog that prove the effectiveness of review tools in general and Approval Studio in particular.
 However, the majority of those are quite theoretical, so we decided to publish a small use case.

 Approval Studio Pro has been used by Novoe Vrema (New Time) magazine team for the last several months.
 Our Project Manager has contacted the art director of the magazine – Alex Samovarov – and asked to share his experience.

 Alex has been working in the advertising world for over 25 years.
-He has started as a designer in a magazine and grew up to the art director of media corporation called “KP Media”.
+He has started as a designer in a magazine and grew up as the art director of a media corporation called “KP Media.”
 Alex was in charge of visual components of several Ukrainian top periodicals, such as KyivPost and Korrespondent, Afisha, Novynar, Pani, Vona.
 (These periodicals do not require introduction in Ukraine.
 Author.)

-Some 5 years ago Alex was invited to create a brand new magazine called Novoe Vremia (New Time) and brought his entire team together with him.
-Alex is in charge of visual identity of the magazine – logo, overall design and brand book.
+Some 5 years ago, Alex was invited to create a brand new magazine called Novoe Vremia (New Time) and brought his entire team together with him.
+Alex is in charge of the visual identity of the magazine – logo, overall design, and brand book.
 He has also participated in the creation of the online version of the magazine.

 Alex, can you tell us a few words about your role in the journal?